VisualFP/docs/SA/design_concept/content/poc/options_ui_ghcjs.typ

 - While there is some documentation, it doesn't seem to be very comprehensive.

-We are sure that the downsides could be overcome, and we also think that GHCJS will get better tooling support in the future.
+The downsides could be overcome, and it is to be expected that GHCJS will get better tooling support in the future.

-But after writing some samples in GHCJS, we expect that a considerable amount of time would need to be invested to get GHCJS to work for the #ac("PoC").
+But after writing some samples in GHCJS, it is to be expected that a considerable amount of time would need to be invested to get GHCJS to work for the #ac("PoC").